Honolulu molasses spill

-In September 2013, 1,400 tons of molasses spilled into Honolulu Harbor.
-The spill was discovered on 9 September 2013.
+In September 2013, 1,400 tons of molasses spilled into Honolulu Harbor in the U.S. state of Hawaii.
+The spill was discovered on September 9, 2013.
 It was caused by a faulty pipe that malfunctioned while the molasses was being loaded onto a ship, for which the shipping company Matson Navigation Co. took responsibility.

-Molasses is an unregulated product, and neither Matson nor government officials had a contingency plan to respond to a molasses spill.
+Evidence collected during the subsequent investigation suggested that the accident could have been avoided entirely.
+According to Randy Grune, a Department of Transportation Deputy Director, he sent Matson Navigation Co. a letter in July 2012 notifying them of a leak in their faulty pipe after he had inspected the ship.
+The senior executive at Matson, Vic Angoco, claimed that the company performed their own inspections on the pipeline and did not find any leaks.
+However, Grune claimed that the leak he pointed out in 2012 was in the same spot that the pipe burst open when the incident occurred, resulting in 233,000 usgal of molasses being spilled into the sea.
+Molasses is an unregulated product, and neither Matson nor government officials had a contingency plan for responding to a molasses spill.

 Natural currents and weather were expected to eventually dilute and flush the molasses out of the harbor and a nearby lagoon.

-Divers in the harbor area reported that all sea life in the area were killed by the molasses, which instantly sank to the bottom of the harbor and caused widespread deoxygenation.
-Members of various coral species were injured or killed, and more than 26,000 fish and members of other marine species suffocated and died, 17,000 corals were also estimated to have been killed.
+Right after the spill occurred, environmentalists shifted their focus to how this much molasses would affect the commercial harbor area.
+Ke'ehi Lagoon and Beach Park were also areas of concern.
+Divers in the harbor area reported that all sea life in the area had been killed by the molasses, which instantly sank to the bottom of the harbor and caused widespread deoxygenation.
+More than 26,000 fish and members of other marine species suffocated and died, and 17,000 corals of various species were also estimated to have been killed.
 One diver named Roger White was sent down into the harbor to investigate the extent of the damage caused by the molasses, and his findings were as follows: "It was shocking because the entire bottom is covered with dead fish.
 Small fish, crabs, mole crabs, eels.
 Every type of fish that you don't usually see, but now they're dead.
 Now they're just laying there.
 Every single thing is dead.
 We're talking in the hundreds, thousands.
 I didn't see one single living thing underwater".

-The Hawaiian Commercial & Sugar Company on Maui produces molasses from fresh sugar cane, and ships it to the mainland to be processed and sold.
-Matson had been transporting molasses from Honolulu Harbor for 30 years and at the time was shipping it about once a week.